CanastaWiki/Canasta-CLI/docs/guide/gitops.md

 canasta gitops join -i mywiki -n production --repo git@github.com:yourorg/mywiki-config.git --key /path/to/gitops-key
 ```

-This clones the repo, unlocks git-crypt, adds the host to `hosts.yaml`, extracts host-specific values into `vars.yaml`, updates submodules, and pushes the new host entry back to the repo.
+This clones the repo, unlocks git-crypt, adds the host to `hosts.yaml`, extracts host-specific values (including wiki URLs) into `vars.yaml`, renders `.env` and `config/wikis.yaml` from templates, updates submodules, and pushes the new host entry back to the repo.

 ## Removing a server